iWorkTech/xapi-wrapper-xamarin/component/GettingStarted.md

-# Interface with any LRS from your Xamanrin Mobile Apps
+# Interface with any LRS from your Xamarin Mobile Apps
 This component helps in capturing xAPI/TINCAN statements and other artifacts that can to pushed to any standard's compliant LRS.
 It has two main libraries in the component that can be used independently.
 - TINCAN Standard .NET Libary
 - xAPIWrapper, wrapper and simplified interface